Skip to content

 5 Olympic cycles Sydney 2000 -> PyeongChang 2018

-Multiple leagues SHL · DEL · Swiss NL · Liiga · NHL · CHL — and Olympic environments
+Multiple leagues SHL · DEL · Swiss NL · Liiga · NHL · CHL - to name a few

 Stefan Nystrand set two short course world records in Berlin in 2007 — the 100m freestyle in 45.83 and the 50m freestyle in 20.93.
 The work that preceded those records was not sprint-specific programming.
 It was the physical and structural preparation that allowed him to arrive in Berlin capable of them.
 That distinction matters.